dhurlburtusa/shortcuts/google/analytics-notes.md

 This allows you to debug your own sites and also see how other sites have implemented Google Analytics tracking with `analytics.js`.

+**Google Tag Assistant**

+Google Tag Assistant is a Chrome Extension that helps you validate the tracking code on your website and troubleshoot common problems.
+It's an ideal tool for debugging and testing your `analytics.js` implementations locally and ensuring everything is correct before deploying your code to production.

+Tag Assistant works by letting you record a typical user flow.
+It keeps track of all the hits you send, checks them for any problems, and gives you a full report of the interactions.
+If it detects any issues or potential improvements, it will let you know.

 ## Campaign